Things to think about before you arrive

 Money and Living Expenses

-We advise you to bring some Sterling Traveller’s Cheques or cash for the first few days, but we recommend that you do not carry large amounts of cash with you as, unfortunately, pickpockets do operate in London.
+Before you arrive in London, we advise you to bring some Sterling Traveller’s Cheques or cash for the first few days.
+We strongly recommend that you do not carry large amounts of cash with you as, unfortunately, pickpockets do operate in London.

 You can change money at banks, bureaux de change and Post Offices, ask in reception for more details.

-According to the Home Office, students are required to have a budget of approximately £1,200 per month for living expenses in London, in addition to tuition fees.
+According to the Home Office, students are required to have a budget of approximately £1,200 per month for living expenses in London.
+This is in addition to tuition fees.